Typhoon Xangsane (2000)

-Typhoon Xangsane, known in the Philippines as Typhoon Reming, was a typhoon that made landfall in the Philippines and Taiwan in late October 2000.
+Typhoon Xangsane, (Note: The name Xangsane (Lao: ຊ້າງສານ, [saːŋ˥˨ saːn˨˦]) was contributed by Laos and means elephant in Lao.) known in the Philippines as Typhoon Reming, was a typhoon that made landfall in the Philippines and Taiwan in late October 2000.
 The 30th named storm and 12th typhoon of the 2000 Pacific typhoon season.
 Xangsane made landfall in southern Luzon in the Philippines, on October 27.
 The storm then turned north, heading northeastward over the South China Sea.
 On October 29, Xangsane reached its peak intensity, with 10-minute sustained winds of 140 km/h, 1-minute sustained winds of 165 km/h and a minimum barometric pressure of 960 hPa.
 The storm paralleled the eastern coast of Taiwan, the next day.
 After leaving the vicinity of Taiwan, Xangsane started to weaken as it continued to move northeastward over the East China Sea and subsequently transitioned to an extratropical cyclone, midway between the eastern coast of China and the northern Okinawa Islands, on November 1.
 Xangsane was responsible for 187 casualties, including 83 possibly indirectly from the crash of Singapore Airlines Flight 006 on October 31, 2000.

 Meteorological history

 On October 24, the formation of a tropical cyclone began in the waters near Palau, and on October 25, the Joint Typhoon Warning Center (JTWC), designated it 30W.
-The tropical cyclone then reached the surveillance area of the Philippines, so it was given the Philippine name "Reming" by PAGASA.
-After that, 30W (Reming) was named "Xangsane".
+The tropical cyclone then reached the surveillance area of the Philippines, so it was given the Philippine name Reming by PAGASA.
+After that, 30W (Reming) was named Xangsane.
 On October 27, Xangsane slammed into Luzon, Philippines.
 After leaving the Philippines, it proceeded northward and then northeastward over the South China Sea, on October 29.
 Over the next two days, the storm strengthened and reached its peak intensity, with 10- minute sustained winds of 140 km/h, 1- minute sustained winds of 165 km/h and a minimum barometric pressure of 960 hPa.
 Before brushing past Taiwan to its east, with Taiwan getting a direct hit by the western eyewall.
 On November 1, Xangsane started to weaken, as it continued to move northeastward before transitioning into an extratropical cyclone in the East China Sea, at 12:00 (UTC), the same day.